Category: WebMethods (Page 1 of 2)

 Case #1: Integration of Intelligent Transport System to Maximo

-The difficulty is, when the interface on Kapsch’s side fails, it doesn’t send Maximo anything, there would be no import, and thus no errors or faults seen by Maximo to raise any alarm.
+In this case, the difficulty is, when the interface on Kapsch’s side fails, it doesn’t send Maximo anything, there would be no import, and thus no errors or faults seen by Maximo to raise any alarm.
 The solution we came up with is having a custom logging table in which we write each import as an entry with some basic statistics including import start time, end time, total records processed and the number of records that failed.
 The statistics are displayed on the Start Center.

 For alarm, since this integration is non-critical, an escalation is set to monitor whether there has been no new import within the last 24 hours, Maximo will send out an email to me and the people involved.
 There are actually a few different interfaces in this integration, such as for device list and preventive maintenance work coming from TrafficCom, or corrective work on faults coming from JIRA.
 Thus, sometimes, when a system stopped running for various planned or unplanned reasons, I would receive multiple emails for a couple of days in a row, which is too much.
 So, I tweaked it even further by sending only one email on the first day if one or more interfaces stopped working, and another email reminding me a week later if the issue had not been rectified.
-After the initial fine-tuning period, the support team on Kapsch and Maximo’s side is added to the recipient list, and after almost two years now, the integration has been running satisfactorily.
+After the initial finetuning period, the support team on Kapsch and Maximo’s side is added to the recipient list, and after almost two years now, the integration has been running satisfactorily.
 In other words, there have been a few times files were not received on the Maximo side and the support people involved were always informed and able to take corrective action in a timely manner before the end-users could notice.

 Case #2: Integration of CRM and Maximo